 The Crypto Law Recap newsletter is curated by Reginald Young.
-He is an attorney at Cole-Frieman & Mallon LLP in San Francisco, CA, where he works with crypto investment funds and startups.
-You can connect with him on LinkedIn and Medium.
+He is an attorney in San Francisco, CA and you can connect with him on LinkedIn and Medium.

 Hope you all enjoyed October’s low volatility.
 Here’s the top U.S. legal crypto news from the past month: